- Edgar Codd was a programmer and inventor born in 1923.

 The Late 1950s: The Start of Research

-Codd made his mark with research contributions in programming languages and databases systems during the late 50’s/early 60’s.
+Codd made his mark with research contributions in programming languages and database systems during the late 50s and early 60s.
 His application for US citizenship was postponed because he was working for an industrial contractor (IBM).
-However, it gave him time to publish several papers between 1955 and 1960 that laid out some principles about database design theory.
+However, it gave him time to publish several papers between 1955 and 1960 that laid out some principles of database design theory.
 These were present for decades to come both as inspiration and as a basis for many practical systems.

 The Late 1950s -The Early 1960s: Proposals and Work on the OLTP System